hadxp/blender/PacImportExport/README.md

 Easily export BDO PAC files from blender

 # Godot Engine's "Better" Collada exporter for Blender
 Enhanced Collada exporter for [Blender](https://www.blender.org).

-This tool has been modified for better compatibility with PACtool.

 ## Installation